samarthdd/cs-k8s-api/Integration/Filedrop_AWS.md

         - HTTP > Port 80
         - HTTPS > Port 443
         - SSH > Port 22
+        - Custom TCP > Port 3000
+        - Custom TCP > Port 5601
     - Click on `Review and Launch`
     - Select `Create or use existing key pair` [Note: Your key pair is important for SSH]
     - Wait for instance to be initialized (~10 minutes) and use public IP to access File Drop web interface

 ## Instructions to integrate Service Cluster and Workload Cluster of Complaint K8 Cloud SDK
-- Login to virtual machine using SSH and navigate to `/home/ubuntu` and switch to root by `sudo su`
+- Login to GW SDK CK8s (with Filedrop integrated) CM using SSH and navigate to `/home/ubuntu` and switch to root by `sudo su`
 - Verify presence of below files by issuing command `ls`
    ```
     /home/ubuntu/monitoring-username.txt